Thai hospitality and travel shares soar on reopening plans - NewsBreak

 Thai hospitality and travel shares soar on reopening plans

-The stock exchange's tourism and leisure index (.SETTO) jumped as much as 4.42% when markets opened on Tuesday, compared to a benchmark increase of 0.82% (.SETI).
+The stock exchange’s tourism and leisure index jumped as much as 4.42% when markets opened on Tuesday, compared to a benchmark increase of 0.82%.

-Gains were driven by a 4% rise in Airports of Thailand Pcl (AOT.BK), Asia Aviation Pcl (AAV.BK) and Bangkok Airlines Pcl (BA.BK), which rose 5.59% and 3.42%, respectively.
+Gains were driven by a 4% rise in Airports of Thailand Pcl, Asia Aviation Pcl and Bangkok Airlines Pcl, which rose 5.59% and 3.42%, respectively.

-Hotelier, Erawan Group Pcl (ERW.BK) increased nearly 7% and rival Asset World Corp (AWC.BK) climbed over 4%.
+Hotelier, Erawan Group Pcl increased nearly 7% and rival Asset World Corp climbed over 4%.

 Thailand’s strict entry requirements had kept COVID-19 infection numbers low until this year, but at a huge loss to jobs and revenues in its vital tourism sector.